 Some borders today are readily visible: a concrete wall, a motorway barricade, an airport immigration officer.
 Early modern boundaries were more amorphous for three reasons: first, in a newly ‘Atlantic’ world, the definition and practice of trans-oceanic empires had to be reconfigured, involving perpetual contest between Natives and newcomers, centres and peripheries, and among imperial rivals.
 Native Americans, Britain, Spain, and the United States all claimed West Florida, for instance, during the eighteenth century.
 Second, and simultaneously, newly emerging notions of the nation-state provoked internal debate about who had the right to claim territory and what determined membership in a national community; the United States struggled with these questions from the 1770s to the 1860s.
 Third, on a practical level, such boundaries were often impossible to define or defend because they existed in places where people couldn’t see or enforce them, like the interior of a continent where Native Americans such as the Chickasaws marked out borders that Europeans did not recognise.
 These problems meant that however they were drawn, boundary lines were impermanent, particularly in places beyond the direct military and administrative oversight of European empires.

-Our network will bring together multiple scholarly conversations, to ask how early modern empires, on-the-ground inhabitants, and voyagers defined, defied, and took advantage of Atlantic World borders, be they on land or on water.
-We propose a network that will expand over time, bringing together scholars through three linked workshops.
-The first will take place at Temple University (Philadelphia, USA), and will feature a select group of participants, each of whom will commit to attending one of the two remaining workshops.
-This workshop will delineate additional questions that will help scholars think through best practices for working in these often disparate fields.
-The next workshop will take place at the University of Southampton (Southampton, UK), and will feature participants from the first workshop and additional attendees chosen through a call for papers.
-The last workshop will take place at the Institute of Historical Research (London, UK), and will focus upon early modern maps and mapping.
-In consultation with the IHR’s archivists, each participant–including speakers from the first workshop and participants selected through a call for papers–will centre their paper on a historical map in the IHR collections.
-They will use the maps as tools to think through and ground their analysis about early modern borders.
+Our network brought together multiple scholarly conversations, to ask how early modern empires, on-the-ground inhabitants, and voyagers defined, defied, and took advantage of Atlantic World borders, be they on land or on water.
+The network expanded over time, bringing together scholars through three linked workshops.
+The first took place at the American Philosophical Society (Philadelphia, USA), and featured a select group of participants, each of whom attended one of the two remaining workshops.
+The next workshop took place at Cardiff University, and included participants from the first workshop and additional attendees chosen through a call for papers.
+The last workshop occurred at the British Library, and focused on early modern maps and mapping.